 6. Know everyone’s role

-Culture shifts are a necessary part of transformation and necessitate understanding and involvement of employees at all levels.
+Culture shifts are a necessary part of the transformation and necessitate the understanding and involvement of employees at all levels.
 Whether they are a fee-earner, shared service function, senior partner or grad, every employee must understand what the future firm looks like and more importantly what their role is in realising that vision.

 Answer the likely employee questions like: “I know our company is becoming more client-centric but how do I act more client-centric?
 How does our new technology help me do so?”

 Traditional law firm brands communicate an image of utmost professionalism and elitism with a hint of mystery (and masculinity).
 Historically this approach has been used by other big corporates and professional services organisations to convey the message: “you’re privileged to be doing business with the big end of town (and we charge accordingly).”

 Many corporates and top-tier professional services firms have re-branded in the last 5-7 years, making their image more aligned with the diverse, well-informed, digital-savvy, purpose-driven customers and employees they now seek to attract.
 You’ll notice more bright colours, fewer capital letters and authentic simple language in their mantras.
 These new brands appeal equally to a changing customer base, the next generation of graduates as well as existing employees seeking a fresh, innovative identity.

 Most big law firms are yet to follow suit.
 Legal services are becoming more of a ‘buyer’s market,’ so firms must consider what appeals to the market today and in future.

 What the legal services sector looks like in 10 years’ time will be determined by which firms change fastest.
 As leadership and business expert Mark Sanborn said: